 Executive Coach and fresh thinker

-Nita began her career at PwC in the Netherlands and soon began to specialize in International Development, working with International Financial Institutions and NGOs around the world.
-During her career she worked in Afghanistan over the course of ten years.
-After 24 years and nine years as partner at PwC, Nita started her own business, FNX Company, which provides executive consulting in leadership development and team coaching.
-Nita has been a pro-bono adviser to Skateistan since 2015 and is also chair of the Skateistan Netherlands fundraising entity.
+Nita began her career at PwC in the Netherlands and specialized in International Development, working with International Financial Institutions and NGOs, including working in Afghanistan over ten years.
+After 24 years and nine years as partner at PwC, Nita started her own business, FNX Company, providing executive consulting in leadership development and team coaching.
+Nita has been an adviser to Skateistan since 2015 and is chair of our Netherlands fundraising entity.